 External Devices and Automatic Touchpad Disabling

 Have you attached an external USB device?
 Sometimes, the touchpad and the buttons get automatically disabled when connecting an external device.
-To check if this causes the touchpad not clicking, do the following:
+To check if this causes the touchpad not to click, do the following:

 - If the issue with touchpad buttons disappears, then the external device caused the problem.
 You can reconnect the device and troubleshoot or change its settings.